anik-devops11/complete-shell-scripting/README.md

 # Purpose: Write content to a file (overwrite)

 echo "Hello, Bash!" > "file.txt"
-echo "✅ Overwritten file.txt with new content"
+echo "Overwritten file.txt with new content"
 ```

 ---